How are reductions in decibels (dB) and sound levels perceived?

 Use sound absorbers in strategic locations, such as ceilings and walls.

-Do you need to protect against external noise?
+Do you need to protect yourself from external noise?

-Invest in soundproof doors, windows, and wall materials.
+Invest in sound-insulating doors, windows, and wall materials.

 Do you work in an environment with high background noise?